 Fines and penalties

-Smoking isn’t allowed in any work vehicle that more than 1 person uses, eg:
+Smoking isn’t allowed in any work vehicle that more than one person uses, eg:

 A worker can smoke in a company car that only they use if their employer agrees.

 Residential care homes

 Residential care homes and hospices can offer individual smoking rooms but only for residents.

 The rooms must be well ventilated and smoke mustn’t get into other rooms.